5 Biggest Mistakes Partners Make with F1 Content

 The content isn’t overly scripted or polished

-Fix it: Use influencers strategically.
+Use influencers strategically.
 Pick people who genuinely connect with the sport or can deliver something meaningful to fans, not just people with reach.

 4. Chasing gimmicks instead of storytelling